 Our house, An Cala, had been built for Mrs Carmichael when she sold Point House and farm to the non-resident Gilmours.
 She called it Strathlorn.
 When, for health reasons, she moved to Achnacroish, she sold it to Iain MacCorquodale from Port Ramsay, known as Iain Mòr (big Iain).

 Iain subdivided the large garden, built another house and took the Strathlorn name with him.
 The late Bob and Grace Hall bought it when Iain died and lived there until they had to leave, also for health reasons.
-They sold it to the non-resident Whiteheads and so it became a popular and profitable holiday let.
+They sold it and it is now a holiday let.

 Point House at the ferry is now owned by Ron Livingstone, a second homer, who is active in the community, has planted many trees in Point Farm and is submitting plans for a wellness centre in which he intends to run various courses which could bring people to the island, employ locals and sell local goods.
 That’s the plan!